 If you receive a mail ballot for the Presidential Primary Election, you must postmark your ballot by November 4, 2019 (the day before the election) for your ballot to count.
 If you forget, you can drop your ballot off at a polling location, drop box, or your local election official’s office before 8:00 p.m. on Election Day.
 If you have questions regarding your ballot, please contact your local election official.

 (2) Vote at a polling location

 Polling locations have voting machines that offer accommodations for voters who have visual or hearing impairments.
-When you arrive at a polling location, inform a poll worker that you prefer to use a voting machine.
-If you need assistance while voting, you may ask a poll worker or choose any individual to assist you except for your employer, a trade union representative, or a candidate.
+If you would like to use an accessible voting machine, inform a poll worker when you arrive.
+If you would like assistance while voting, you may ask a poll worker or choose any individual to assist you except for your employer, a trade union representative, or a candidate.

 (3) Vote via email or fax